Anishkumar83/Linux-Learning/README.md

 -------------------------------------------------------------------------------------------------------
 mkdir -> it creates a directory

-mkdir file1 file2 file3 -> it ceeates a multiple directories
+mkdir file1 file2 file3 -> it creates a multiple directories

 mkdir -p parent/child/grandchild -> it creates a nested directories in a single command